 Rule Reference: §809.17(d)

-Boards must be aware that pursuant to CCDF regulations at 45 CFR §98.55(e)(2)(v), expenditures of donations from private sources are subject to the audit requirements in §98.65 of the regulations.
+Boards must inform staff members that pursuant to CCDF regulations at 45 CFR §98.55(e)(2)(v), expenditures of donations from private sources are subject to the audit requirements in §98.65 of the regulations.

-Boards must be aware that TWC’s Board and Special Initiative Contracts department reviews receipts of pledge remittances and certifications of expenditures throughout the fiscal year.
+Boards must inform staff members that TWC’s Board and Special Initiative Contracts department reviews receipts of pledge remittances and certifications of expenditures throughout the fiscal year.
 Appropriate follow-up is conducted when pledges are 30 days past due.

 C-902: Documentation